Sorry, you need to enable JavaScript to visit this website.

 Albumin level

-• Albumin is the main protein found in blood
+• Albumin is the main protein found in blood plasma

 Beta-2-microglobulin level